OpenTermsArchive/france-elections-experiment-versions/README.md

+**This repository has been used to test a solution described in the [RFC](https://github.com/ambanum/OpenTermsArchive/issues/773) related to multi-page documents tracking.
+As the experiment is over, it is archived.**

 # [Experiment] Open Terms Archive - France Elections services versions

  This repository is to be considered as a database only.